Battle of Amroha: Alauddin's response

 Alauddin sent a 30,000-strong cavalry led by Malik Nayak to defeat the Mongols.
 Malik Nayak's subordinate commanders included Bahram Aibah, Tughluq, Mahmud Sartiah, Qarmshi, Qutta, Takli, and Tulak.
 This army faced the Mongols somewhere in present-day Amroha district on 20 December 1305.

 The Mongols launched one or two weak attacks on the Delhi army.
-In words of the Delhi chronicler Amir Khusrau, they were "like an army of mosquitoes which tries to move against a strong wind".
+In the words of the Delhi chronicler Amir Khusrau, they were "like an army of mosquitoes which tries to move against a strong wind".
 The Delhi army inflicted a crushing defeat upon the invaders.
 According to another Delhi chronicler Ziauddin Barani, Alauddin captured 20,000 horses belonging to dead Mongols after the battle was won.

 Aftermath

 Alauddin organized a grand durbar (court) in Delhi to receive Malik Nayak and his victorious army.
 Alauddin was seated on a throne at Chautra-i Subhani, and the Delhi army stood in double row, forming a long queue.
 According to Barani, a huge crowd gathered to see this event, leading to exorbitant increase in the price of a cup of water.

 The Mongol commanders Ali Beg and Tartaq, who had surrendered, were presented before Alauddin with other Mongol prisoners.
 According to Amir Khusrau, Alauddin ordered some of the captives to be killed, and others to be imprisoned.
 However, Barani states that Alauddin ordered all captives to be killed by having them trampled under elephants' feet.
 The number of these captives was around 9,000.
 The 16th century historian Firishta claims that the heads of 8,000 Mongols were used to build the Siri Fort commissioned by Alauddin.

 Amir Khusrau and another chronicler Isami state that Alauddin spared the lives of Ali Beg and Tartaq (probably because of their high ranks).
 According to Amir Khusrau, one of these commanders died "without any harm being done to him", and the other was "left alone".
 He ambiguously adds that Alauddin "was so successful in sport that he took their lives in one game after another".
 According to Isami, Alauddin made the two Mongol commanders Amirs (officials with high status), and also gave each of them an India-born slave girl.
 Two months later, Tartaq started demanding answers about the fate of his army and his belongings, in a state of drunken stupor.
 As a result, Alauddin ordered him to be killed.
 Sometime later, Ali Beg was also killed because of "the evil in his heart".

 Historian Peter Jackson speculates that Ali Beg and Tartaq might have been killed when a large number of Mongols in Delhi rebelled against Alauddin, prompting the Sultan to order a massacre of all the Mongols in his empire.